wirnexteam/uptm-io-docs/README.md

 We monitor your website periodically and check if it is up or down and immediately notify you when an accident happens.

 ### What kind of resources can be monitored?
-Everything that might be seen by HTTP protocol at the moment &mdash; Websites, APIs.
-More types of monitors to be released soon.
+We can monitor any resources that might be seen by HTTP protocol.
+Also we support TCP monitors where you can send raw requests and analyze responses.
+See [Advanced Monitoring](/monitoring) for reference.

 ### How to create a Monitor for my Website?